Kurseong: Civic administration

 Kurseong Municipality, which is over 125 years old (one of the oldest in the country), is the main civic administration body for the town of Kurseong.
 It is located at 13 Dowhill Road.
 The Municipality is divided into 20 wards [originally 12 wards] and each of the wards has its own ward commissioner.
-The current Chairman of the Municipal Committee is Mr. Birga Gurung @Brigen Gurung, presiding office since 10 June 2021.
+The current Chairman of the Municipal Committee is Mr. Birga Gurung, presiding office since 10 June 2021.

 The previous chairman, until 2008, was Mr. P. C. Agarwal.
 But in early March 2008 his political party, the Gorkha National Liberation Front (GNLF), lost the control of the Committee in a no-confidence vote to the other Gorkha political party, the Gorkha Janmukti Morcha (GJMM).
 Since 2007, the GJMM has been campaigning for the creation of a separate state for the Indian Gorkhas, the original goal of the GNLF.
 Because of the no-confidence vote, Mr. Agarwal was forced to resign and the Municipal Committee was suspended.

 Kurseong has its own Munsif Magistrate Court and has the Police Station and Town Out Post in P B Road.
 The S.D.O.
 (Sub Divisional Officer) is the head of the administration for the Town.

-Hospital and Health Care in Kurseong : Kurseong has a Sub Divisional Hospital and no private nursing homes or clinics unlike Kalimpong and Darjeeling.
+Hospital and Health Care in Kurseong: Kurseong has a Sub Divisional Hospital and no private nursing homes or clinics unlike Kalimpong and Darjeeling.

-Gorkha Public Library
+Library

 Gorkha Public Library or Gorkha jana pustakalay was established in the year 1913, as an initiative of the Indian Gorkhas to develop their culture, language and literature in the small town of Kurseong.
 It was probably the first Nepali public library project.
 This small initiative played a vital role in the development of Indian Gorkha culture, language and literature.
 The library still exists today, and among other things is used as a polling station in local elections.

 Bloomfield Library: A well stocked library opposite of the post office.
-The timings are fairly convenient and there is a minimal fee.